bazzel/ember-workshop/README.md

 # Kabisa Ember.js workshop

+> This workshop has been updated to Ember 2 and is available as a [seperate repository](https://github.com/bazzel/ember2-workshop/wiki).

 This is a sample application used during a Kabisa workshop to demonstrate Ember.js.

 Please consult the [wiki](https://github.com/bazzel/ember-workshop/wiki) for further instructions.